-Romania: Electricity net imports increased after market coupling with Hungary6.
-July 2015. / SEE Energy News
+Romania: Electricity net imports increased after market coupling with Hungary, SEE Energy News

 The companies in Hungary are buying cheap electricity from solar or wind power plants in Romania, and then they are selling the same energy at higher prices to local companies.